-Net income for 2007 was \$19.1 million as compared to a net income of \$40.3 million and \$29.2 million in 2006 and 2005.
+Net income for 2008 was \$29.7 million as compared to a net income of \$19.1 million and \$40.3 million in 2007 and 2006.
+The net income increase in 2008 versus 2007 is attributable to the increased sales and oil prices partially offset by higher costs, primarily fuel-related costs and depletion.
 In 2007, higher production, exploration, depletion and general and administrative costs, and higher taxes in Gabon, more than offset increases in production and oil prices as compared to 2006.
-Higher oil prices in 2006 compared to 2005 was the primary driver of the increase in net income in 2006 compared to 2005.